folio-org/raml-module-builder/doc/upgrading.md

 ## Version 35.3

-Don't use `JsonObject.mapFrom` to serialize a Java class instance to JSON, RMB's database methods automatically do this.
+Don't use `JsonObject.mapFrom` to serialize a Java class instance to JSON, RMB's database methods take a Java class and automatically serialize it.
 When writing custom SQL use `ObjectMapperTool.valueAsString` to serialize in a way compatible with RMB's deserializer.

 ## Version 35.2